anvlkv/polymathic/README.md

 ### Templates

 The theme comes with templates for `index.html`, `page.html`, `section.html`, `taxonomy_list.html`, `taxonomy_single.html`, `404.html`.
-You can use them in your Zola project as is or by extending them.
+You can use them in your Zola project as is or by extending them, templates are divided in `block`s and `partials/*.html` for convenience of extending the theme.

 ### Brand and style

 The theme is highly customizable via `config.toml` and sass variables.
+Your customization can start from just the primary color or extend all the way to bulma variables.

 ### Shortcodes